ned98/word-finder-tool/README.md

-Chrome Extension to locate a specific word, or a phrase in a document, or web page.
+Chrome Extension to locate a specific word or a phrase, on a web page.